 Students are encouraged to socialize and build networks as a key part of the GBA experience.
 One opportunity for creating connections is through GBA Interest Groups.

-Interest Groups are informal groups of students that meet frequently to discuss a topic or area of interest.
-Topic areas may be academic, professional, or personal in nature, but should be broad enough to include a range of students.
+Interest Groups are formal groups of students that meet frequently to discuss a topic or area of interest.
+Topic areas may be academic, professional, or personal in nature, but should be broad enough to include a range of students and related to the GBA program (please see the “Policy” section below).
 The aim of these groups is to provide students with shared interests a platform to discuss areas of interest, network, research, share, write, and brainstorm ideas, as well as discuss future trajectories and innovations in a chosen field, topic, or industry.
 We hope that the creation of GBA Interest Groups will help to build a strong GBA community and allow students to further develop leadership and professional skills.

 Existing Interest Groups